JonathanHolland/NurseRostering/README.md

 # NurseRostering
-Basic Android Calendar Rostering app to facilitate quickly adding pre-set time blocks to dates and to visualise the result.
+Basic Android Calendar Rostering app to facilitate quickly adding pre-set time blocks to dates and to visualise the results.